Skip to content

 How Phishing-Resistant MFA Works

-Phishing-resistant MFA combines several advanced security methods that work together to provide robust protection against phishing attacks.
+Phishing-resistant MFA combines several advanced security methods that work together to provide robust protection against phishing attacks, including solutions like the biometric authentication ring.
 Here’s how these methods contribute to the overall security:

 1. WebAuthn and FIDO2 Protocols